GeoscienceAustralia/wagl/docs/source/fc_sop.rst

 Handling errors
 ---------------
-It is impossible to predict the various types of error that may occur during PQ processing.
+It is impossible to predict the various types of error that may occur during a processing run.
 Evaluate each error and decide on the appropriate actions to fix the error.

-As a general rule, Pixel Quality jobs are completely re-runnable.
-So once errors have been fixed (and offending data files have been fixed or deleted), simply re-submit the Pixel Quality job and allow it to re-run.
+As a general rule, Fractional Cover jobs are completely re-runnable.
+So once errors have been fixed (and offending data files have been fixed or deleted), simply re-submit the Fractional Cover job and allow it to re-run.

-When a Pixel Quality job is re-run, Luigi ensures that steps that previously completed without error will not be re-run.
+When a Fractional Cover job is re-run, Luigi ensures that steps that previously completed without error will not be re-run.
 This property allows a strategy of “run, fix and rerun” to be employed until the workload has been fully processed.

 Appendix A - Scene input file formats
 -------------------------------------

-Scene data (both L1T and NBAR) used by the Pixel Quality job are stored in directories, one scene per directory.
+Scene input data (NBAR) used by the Fractional Cover job are stored in directories, one scene per directory.
 The directory names subscribe to the following convention demonstrated here by example.

  Directory name: ``LS5_TM_NBAR_P54_GANBAR01-002_092_086_20090115``